 Examine insurer's procedures for verifying producer supervision and compliance with requirements on suitability.
-Producer supervision and compliance requirements are set forth in Supplemental Checklist N. Chapter 23-Conducting the Life and Annuity Examination 08-22-22 Revisions made since the previous draft (Ed.
-4/19/22) are shown in yellow highlight
+Producer supervision and compliance requirements are set forth in Supplemental Checklist N.

 It is useful to become acquainted with the definitions and appendices set forth in the Suitability in Annuity Transactions Model Regulation (#275).